Greece may pass new troika test but bailout seen on the rocks

 Leading a shaky coalition with two leftist parties which have yet to approve the cuts, Samaras is striving to convince the public this is the last round of austerity.
 One in four Greeks is out of a job and violent street protests are common.

-Apart from appointing new heads to the privatization agency, no tangible progress has been made on promised changes such as liberalizing markets and professions or cutting staff at state companies, which poke a huge hole in the budget.
+Apart from appointing new heads to the privatisation agency, no tangible progress has been made on promised changes such as liberalising markets and professions or cutting staff at state companies, which poke a huge hole in the budget.

 “Samaras must take on his own constituents, such as lawyers and pharmacists, that is his litmus test,” a troika source told Reuters on condition of anonymity.
 “The adjustment is so difficult because it is based on poverty, not on cutting profit margins.”